tdb-alcorn/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 To train the model, I used Tensorflow's Adam optimizer with default parameters.
-I used 30 epochs with 100 batches per epoch and 100 images per batch.
+I used 300 epochs with a batch size varying from 100 up to 5000 for the later epochs.
+The model was trained on an AWS p2.xlarge instance (Nvidia Tesla K80 gpu)

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:

-* training set accuracy of ?
+* training set accuracy of 92.7%
-* validation set accuracy of ?
+* validation set accuracy of 93.8%
-* test set accuracy of ?
+* test set accuracy of 93.1%

+Since the training, validation and test set accuracies are all roughly equal, I conclude that the model is not overfitting and will generalize well to new data.

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?